AsaiYusuke/jsonpath/README.md

 ### JSONPaths in the filter-qualifier

-Use with the `comparator` syntax or `regular expression` syntax in the filter qualifier, the following JSONPaths that return a value group cannot be specified.
+JSONPaths that returns value group cannot specify with `comparator` or `regular expression`.
-On the other hand, use with the `existence check` syntax in the filter qualifier, it can be specified.
+But, `existence check` can use these.

 | JSONPaths that return a value group | example       |
 |-------------------------------------|---------------|